Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 Almonds

 Yes, you can give almonds to chickens, but in crushed, powdered form.
-It should be given as a treat occasionally, not as a daily diet.
-Almonds contain salicylates, which may be toxic if given in extensive amounts.
+You should give crushed or powdered almonds to chickens as a treat occasionally, not as a daily diet.
+Almonds contain salicylates, which can become toxic if given in large quantities.

 Cantaloupe Seeds